ivanitlearning/AWS-Associate-Courses/README.md

 - When restoring from S3, performs **Lazy Restore**
   - If you restore a volume, it will transfer it slowly in the background.
   - If you attempt to read data that hasn't been restored yet, it will immediately pull it from S3, but this will achieve lower levels of performance than reading from EBS directly.
-  - You can force a read of every block all data immediately using `dd`
+  - You can force a read of every block all data immediately using `dd` to speed up.

 Fast Snapshot Restore (FSR) allows for immediate restoration.
 You can create 50 of these FSRs per region (add up all the snapshots per AZs).
 When you enable it on a snapshot, you pick the snapshot specifically and the AZ that you want to be able to do instant restores to.
 Each combination of Snapshot and AZ counts as one FSR set.
 You can have 50 FSR sets per region.
 FSR is not free and can get expensive with lost of different snapshots.

 #### 1.6.8.2.
 Snapshot Consumption and Billing

-Billed using a GB/month metric.
+* Billed using a GB/month metric.
 Eg. 20 GB stored for half a month, represents 10 GB-month.

-This is used data, not allocated data.
+* This is *used data*, not allocated data.
 If you have a 40 GB volume but only use 10 GB, you will only be charged for the allocated data.
 This is *not* how EBS itself works where you are charged for the entire volume instead of actual usage.

-The data is incrementally stored which means doing a snapshot every 5 minutes will not necessarily increase the charge as opposed to doing one every hour.
+* The data is incrementally stored which means doing a snapshot every 5 minutes will not necessarily increase the charge as opposed to doing one every hour.

 #### 1.6.8.3.
 EBS Encryption